Grief Therapists

 Certification

-Some colleges and universities offer certificates in thanatology, grief counseling, and rewlated fields.
-For example, Hood College (Frederick, MD) offers a certificate in thanatology to students who complete the following courses: Grief and Loss, Principles of Thanatology, Developmental Perspectives in Thanatology, and Historical and Multicultural Perspectives in Thanatology.
+Some colleges and universities offer certificates in thanatology, grief counseling, and related fields.
+For example, Hood College (Frederick, MD) offers a 12-credit certificate in thanatology to students who complete the following courses: Grief, Mourning, and Bereavement; Principles of Thanatology; Developmental Perspectives in Thanatology; and Historical and Multicultural Perspectives in Thanatology.
 Contact schools in your area to learn more about available programs.

 Other Education or Training

 Many professional counseling associations offer continuing education (CE) opportunities.
-For example, the Association for Death Education and Counseling provides webinars such as Using Popular Media to Help Clients With Their Grief, Mindfulness and Healing Presence with Bereaved Individuals, and Enhancing Therapeutic Presence Through a Relational Lens.
+For example, the Association for Death Education and Counseling has offered webinars such as Art Therapy Memory Boxes: Containers of Love and Loss; Supporting Grieving Children: Compassionate Care for Anticipating Loss; and When Dementia Caregiving is Trauma: Best Practices for Trauma-Informed Care with Active and Bereaved Caregivers.
 It also offers a Handbook of Thanatology self study course.
-The American Counseling Association offers a variety of online and in-person classes, workshops, and seminars such as Ten Creative Counseling Techniques for Helping Clients Deal With Anger, and Initial Assessment in Counseling.
+The American Counseling Association offers a variety of online and in-person classes, workshops, and seminars such as Prolonged Grief and Existential Counseling, and Responding to Crisis: Police and Counselors Collaboration.
 The American Mental Health Counselors Association and the Gerontological Society of America also provide continuing education opportunities.
 Contact these organizations to learn more.

 Certification, Licensing, and Special Requirements